-You can submit these transactions via an application, web transaction, or an electronic file submission.
+Submission of application, web transaction, or electronic file submission

-Submit the request directly to the Enrollment Processing department in accordance with our retroactivity policy, as shown later in this guide.
-This is true, regardless of whether the application is on paper, submitted through the web or in an electronic format.
+You must submit the request directly to the Enrollment Processing department in accordance with our retroactivity policy, as shown later in this guide.
+This is true, regardless of whether the application is on paper, submitted through the Web or in an electronic format.